English

 • Aroma Notes: Orchid, honey, roasted nuts, stone fruit

-• Complexity: Flavors evolve across multiple infusions
+• Complexity: Flavors evolve beautifully across multiple infusions

 Black Tea: